priyanshujiiii/SimLAB/README.md

-# 🔍 Deep Research on Pretrained Model Performance for Seismic Image Denoising
+# 🔍 Survey on Pretrained Model Performance for Seismic Image Denoising

 This project conducts an in-depth study of how various **pretrained image classification models** perform when used as **encoders** for seismic image **denoising** tasks.
 Our architecture follows an **encoder-decoder** structure where: